CBorowski-dev/docs-operaton-org/content/update/patch-level.md

 ## 7.14.3 to 7.14.4 / 7.13.9 to 7.13.10 / 7.12.15 to 7.12.16

-### Update of MySQL JDBC Driver in Camunda Docker Images
+### Update of MySQL JDBC Driver in Operaton Docker Images

 With this release, the docker images contain a new version of the MySQL JDBC Driver.